Trips With Kids

 There were also mocks related to films.
 Star Wars fans will find here a real treat.
 Kris, when he saw it, he started to name each famous character.
 See it yourself in the video:

-On the construction was another scene presenting the world known from the Avatar movie.
+Under construction was another scene presenting the world known from the Avatar movie.

 mikroskala3